juspay/hyperswitch-control-center/README.md

 The `sample_data` feature flag enables the ability to load simulated sample data into the dashboard for preview purposes.
 When enabled, dummy transactions, analytics, and reporting data can be generated.

-#### System Metrics

-The `system_metrics` feature flag unlocks access to system monitoring and metrics pages within the dashboard.
-When enabled, users can view technical performance data like payment latency, uptime, API response times, error rates, and more.

 #### Audit trail

 The `audit_trail` feature flag enables access to payment and refund audit logs within the dashboard.
 When turned on, users can view detailed trails showing the history of transactions including status changes, approvals, edits, and more.